-While CMS and Consumers are established, operated, and regulated as separate legal entities, CMS and Consumers have the same individuals serving as members on each Board of Directors and each Board Committee and have adopted coordinated director and executive compensation arrangements and plans as well as auditing relationships.
-The two companies also have significant overlap in executive management.
+While CMS and Consumers are established, operated and regulated as separate legal entities, CMS and Consumers have the same individuals serving as members on each Board of Directors and each Board Committee and have adopted coordinated Director and executive compensation arrangements and plans as well as auditing relationships.
 Although in certain contexts in this Proxy Statement the terms "we" and "our" refer to each of CMS and Consumers and satisfy their respective disclosure obligations, this Combined Proxy Statement is separately filed by CMS and Consumers.
 Information in this Combined Proxy Statement relating to each individual registrant is filed by such registrant on its own behalf.
-Unless specifically noted, singular references to "Board," "Committee," "Corporation," and "Annual Meeting" refer to both CMS and Consumers.
+Unless specifically noted, singular references to "Board," "Committee," "Corporation" and "Annual Meeting" refer to both CMS and Consumers.